tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 IT'S YA BOI, TEAM SPIRIT.
 PLODDING AROUND MOST OF THE SEASON, BUT PULLING UP WHEN BIG MONEY HAPPENS.

 The most notable story for Spirit this year was seeing rue's growth.
 It's a real testament to Miposhka, and the rest of Spirit's support staff, to consistently be able to bring in untested players and polish them into champion diamonds.
-Riyadh was also Larl's first LAN win on Spirit in 2023 before going on to win TI12 three months later.
+Riyadh was also Larl's first LAN win on Spirit in 2023 before going on to win Seattle TI12 three months later.

 **What would success look like?** Win Bucharest, lose Singapore, win Seattle, lose Copenhagen.
 I don't need a bigger sample size, I know how this trend works.
+They also achieved a 20 game straight win streak stretching from EWC to the middle of Universe E6, so I've got hard data backing this up.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/falcons.jpg" alt="Banner"></p>